danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

 TypicodeService is another interface we will not be generating, Retrofit will.
 The difference between how Dagger and Retrofit does this is simple: Dagger uses code generation at compile-time, Retrofit uses reflection at runtime.
-For us, this now means we have 2 interfaces whose implementation we won't be writing out by hand.
+For us, this means we now have 2 interfaces whose implementation we won't be writing out by hand.

 Since TypicodeService has a *dependency* on Retrofit, we will need to tell Dagger how to use Retrofit to create `TypicodeService`.
-For classes and implementations we do not own, we have to use Dagger modules.
+For classes and implementations whose code we cannot manually modify, we have to use Dagger modules.

 Dagger Modules are the mechanism to say "hey Dagger, here's something I'd like for you to stick on your graph.
 When you retrieve this type for me, here's the code you'll need to run in order to retrieve it."